-Open Firefox or Chrome browser and download VS code for Linux from Official page.
-It is available as for both .deb and .rpm package for Debian/Ubuntu and Redhat/Fedora/Suse Linux Distros respectively.
-Click to download .deb package.
+Open Firefox, Chrome, or any of the browsers and download VS code from the Official page.
+It is available for both .deb and .rpm packages for Debian/Ubuntu and Redhat/Fedora/Suse Linux Distros respectively.

 $ snap find code code-insiders b7c5e104 vscode* classic Code editing.
 Redefined. codeverse-portal 0.3.0 craigulliott - Codeverse Display App codeverse-device-status 0.0.3 craigulliott - System health statistics and heartbeat system code 51b0b281 vscode* classic Code editing.
 Redefined. qr-cod

-This command list downs all the matching packages.
+This command list down all the matching packages.

-code-insiders – It is daily built for Developer.
+code-insiders – It is daily built for Developers.
 Not stable may crash.

 code – Stable one.